 Preventing injuries on the snow is just as important for a regular skier or snowboarder, as well as beginners.
-Building up your fitness, strength and felixibility are essential before you get to the snow.
+It is essential to build up your fitness, strength and flexibility before you get to the snow.
 Being physically prepared will enable you to get the most enjoyment from your experience and reduce the risk of injury.

 If you behave in an appropriate manner while you’re out on the slopes, your chances of hurting yourself or someone else are significantly reduced.
 Many injuries on the snow are avoidable.

 - 70% of snow sports injuries happen when someone falls over, usually through user error

 - Most falls are from losing control, and this can be because the skier or snowboarder is going too fast for the weather conditions or overestimating their abilities